-Border Crossings in Celluloid Asia: South Korea’s Encounter with Sinophone Cinemas in Southeast Asia (Under Contract with Amsterdam University Press)
+Destination Hong Kong: South Korea’s Encounter with Sinophone Cinemas (Under Contract with Amsterdam University Press)

-Border Crossings in Celluloid Asia will explore the ways South Korean cinema during the Cold War was shaped by a regional and trans-regional network that included the diasporic Sinophone cinemas in Southeast Asia.
+Destination Hong Kong will explore the ways South Korean cinema during the Cold War was shaped by a regional and trans-regional network that included the diasporic Sinophone cinemas in Southeast Asia.
 More specifically, I will show that transnational coproduction practice affected what is commonly perceived as national cinemas.
-I have made a contract with Amsterdam University Press, which is considered one of the most respected academic outlets in the field of Cinema and Media studies.
-This book is expected to get published in Summer/Fall 2022.

 The South Korean Film Industry (lead editor)

-Asian Cinema and the Cultural Cold War (lead editor)
+Remapping the Cold War in Asian Cinemas (lead editor)

 This edited volume, tentatively titled Asian Cinema and the Cultural Cold War, will include 18 essays that will be presented at the same title conference.
 The conference is currently scheduled to be held in May 2021 as a virtual conference.
-I expect to see the volume’s publication in early 2023.
+I expect to see the volume’s publication in July 2024.